n8willis/opentype-shaping-documents/character-tables/character-tables-khmer.md

 Assigned codepoints with a _null_ in the _Shaping class_
 column evoke no special behavior from the shaping engine.
-Note that this does include some valid codepoints in the Khmer block, such as currency marks and other symbols.
+Note that this does include some valid codepoints, such as currency marks, punctuation, and other symbols.

+> Note: the `NUMBER` and `SYMBOL` _Shaping classes_ are important
+> during syllable identification, but generally evoke no further
+> special behavior during the rest of the shaping process.

 The _Mark-placement subclass_ column indicates mark-placement
 positioning for codepoints in the _Mark_ category.
 Assigned, non-mark